huahaofeng/v8-wiki/Simulator-Build.md

 This page describes how to build V8 for execution on the built-in RISC-V simulator.
+It is assumed that you have already followed the steps to [get the source](get-the-source).

 ## Install prerequisites